Jutho/KrylovKit.jl/README.md

 * The function `lssolve` can be used to solve linear least squares problems, i.e. problems of the form `x = argmin(norm(A*x - b))` for a given linear map `A` and vector `b`.
 Currently, only one algorithm is implemented, namely the LSMR algorithm of Fong and Saunders.
-* There are now two new functions `reallinsolve` and `realeigsolve`, which are useful when using vectors with complex arithmetic, but where the linear map (implemented as a function `f`) acts as a real linear map, meaning that it only satisfies `f(α*x) = α*f(x)` when `α` is a real number.
+* There are now new functions `reallinsolve` and `realeigsolve` (and `reallssolve` since v0.9.4), which are useful when using vectors with complex arithmetic, but where the linear map (implemented as a function `f`) acts as a real linear map, meaning that it only satisfies `f(α*x) = α*f(x)` when `α` is a real number.
 This occurs for example when computing the Jacobian of a complex function that is not holomorphic, e.g. in the context of automatic differentation.
-This is implemented by simply wrapping the vector as `RealVec`, which is a specific `InnerProductVec` type where the redefined inner product forgets about the imaginary part of the original
-  `inner` function, thereby effectively treating the vector as living in a real vector space.
+This is implemented by simply wrapping the vector as `RealVec`, which is a specific `InnerProductVec` type where the redefined inner product forgets about the imaginary part of the original `inner` function, thereby effectively treating the vector as living in a real vector space.
 Furthermore, in this setting, only real linear combinations of vectors are allowed, so that for the case of `eigsolve`, only real eigenvalues and eigenvectors are computed.
 An error will be thrown if the requested list of eigenvalues contains complex eigenvalues.

 In addition, the following is technically a breaking change:
 * The verbosity system, the different verbosity levels and the output formatting have been redesigned (both in the primal methods